bradfrost/atomic-design/chapter-5.md

 Making a design system last means consistently .
 It needs to be visible and stay in the front of everyone's minds.

 ### Communicating change
-You can create the best style guide in world, use all the right technology, have buy-in from the higher ups, have an amazing team in place, and have excited users, but if you don't communicate updates and changes to the design system the entire effort will suffer.
+You can create the best style guide in world, use the most appropriate technology, have an amazing team in place, and have excited users, but if you don't communicate updates and changes to the design system the entire effort will suffer.

-It's essential to put a comprehensive communication strategy in place so the design system makers, users, and other stakeholders are aware of the latest changes to and thinking around the design system.
-Especially in the early days of the initiative, frequent and comprehensive communication helps keep the design system in the front of everyone's mind so it takes root and becomes an integral part of your organization's workflow.
-As time goes on, frequent communication helps the system increase in value like that fine bottle of wine.
+**It's essential to establish a comprehensive communication strategy** so that makers, users, and other stakeholders are well aware of  all the latest changes to and thinking around the design system.
+This is especially important in the early days of the initiative.
+Frequent communication helps keep the design system in the front of everyone's mind so it takes root and becomes an integral part of your organization's workflow.

+**As time goes on, frequent communication helps the system increase in value like that fine bottle of wine**.
+Communication can include:

+- Change logs ("Here's what's changed in the pattern library this month")
+- Roadmaps ("Here's what's coming up over the next few months")
+- requests for feedback ("We're considering deprecating our carousel pattern and would like to hear what you think."),
+- Surveys ("On a scale from 1-5, how useful is the pattern documentation?")
+- Success stories ("Team X launched this new feature using the design system; read more about how they did it.")
+- Resources ("Here's a great article about documenting ")

 **Design system changes, updates, and requests should be communicated wherever your team hangs out**.
 That may include Slack, BaseCamp, Github, wikis, Yammer, email lists, company blogs, intranets, and any other internal tools your team uses to communicate and collaborate.

-Surveys, feedback, change logs, roadmaps, success stories,

 - Publish updates (Material Design example)
 - Notifications - Regular E-mail newsletters, blog updates, etc, whenever things change, Slack integrations,